Yarin78/morphy/morphy-cbh/docs/cbh-format/search_boosters.md

 After the header follows all the actual game records, one per game.
 The records describe events that has happened during the game (main variation only).
-In some cases it refers specifically to the final position.

 For games that are texts, all bytes are 0.